 Polarizable force fields potentially help address some of these concerns and challenges.
-PIPF (polarizable intermolecular potential function) and AMOEBA were among the first polarizable force fields developed, and have been in development since the 1990s [46].
-Polarizable force fields, and their importance for such systems, are explained in Section 2.
-In addition, popular general force fields such as AMBER, OPLS, GROMOS, and CHARMM are continuously evolving and polarizable versions of some of these are available [46].
-One example of the latter is a recent release of CHARMM's balanced Drude polarizable force field [31].
-However, polarizable force fields have been applied relatively seldom in SAMPL challenges; AMOEBA was used in some prior host-guest challenges [11], but the Drude polarizable force field has yet to be used in a SAMPL challenge.
+The first general purpose polarizable 199 model was introduced by Arieh Warshel for a water model suitable for biomolecular simulations [50], building on his work with 200 early QM/MM based approaches.
+Peter Kollman [51] and Berne and Friesner [52] developed early polarizable variants of AMBER 201 in the 1980s and 1990s, respectively.
+More recently, the AMOEBA force field has been in development since the early 2000s 202 and was first published by Ren and Ponder around 2002 [53].
+Polarizable force fields, and their importance for such systems, 203 are explained in Section 2.
+In addition, popular general force fields such as AMBER, OPLS-AA, GROMOS, and CHARMM are 204 continuously evolving and polarizable versions of some of these are available [46].
+One example of the latter is a recent release 205 of CHARMM's balanced Drude polarizable force field [31].
+However, polarizable force fields have been applied relatively seldom 206 in SAMPL challenges; the AMOEBA force field was used in some prior host-guest challenges [11], but the Drude polarizable force 207 field has vet to be used in a SAMPL challenge.
+208